DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## Creating Recurrences

+Marking recurrence is important for transaction safety.
+When a recurrence is marked, Cielo understands the transaction as recurring and not as fraud.

 ### Creating a Merchant Recurrence

 To create a recurring sale in which recurrence and interval process will be performed by the store itself, just make a POST as in the example.